WelSimLLC/WelSimAutoTests/README.md

 4. Manually revise the test case if necessary.

 > [!IMPORTANT]
 > All test cases are synchronized with the latest development version.
-Please run the test cases using the latest development version.
+Please run the test cases using the latest development version of WELSIM.